Kearny High School (California): Naming

 Kearny High School is named after General Stephen Watts Kearny, who joined the U.S. Army at the time of the War of 1812 and served through the War with Mexico.
 A former military base on the land, Camp Kearny, was near where the current campus is located.

-Notable teachers

-Mary Viletta Hutchinson, b. in Kenesaw, Nebraska.
-Graduated from San Diego State University(BA) and Pomona College (MA).
-The class of 1965 dedicated the yearbook to her.
-Tess Gerritsen (an author noted below) wrote of Hutchinson's powerful and positive influence.

-Maynard Glen Albertson (1918-2013), b. in Blackstone, Virginia.
-Joined the US Navy in 1937 and retired in 1957.
-He then graduated from San Diego State University and became a history teacher.
-He taught at Kearny for almost 20 years and had a profound influence on many who later followed him into the teaching profession.

 Academics

 Small schools

-During the 2004-2005 school year, as part of the national "School-within-a-School" movement and with funding from the Bill and Melinda Gates Foundation, Kearny transformed from a traditional high school into a campus with four specialized small schools, each with an emphasis on a different field of study.
+During the 2004–2005 school year, as part of the national "School-within-a-School" movement and with funding from the Bill and Melinda Gates Foundation, Kearny transformed from a traditional high school into a campus with four specialized small schools, each with an emphasis on a different field of study.
 The schools are: